-- U.S. Citizen / Permanent Resident Alien

-- All US citizens and Permanent Resident Aliens are eligible provided that the borrower must be a natural person.

-- Non-Permanent Resident Alien

-- Non-Permanent Resident Aliens must have an EAD card with a minimum of 90 days remaining at the time of funding.
+- U.S. Citizen / Permanent Resident Alien - All US citizens and Permanent Resident Aliens are eligible provided that the borrower must be a natural person. - Non-Permanent Resident Alien - Non-Permanent Resident Aliens must have an EAD card with a minimum of 90 days remaining at the time of funding.
 EAD card(s) with 30-89 days remaining will require evidence of the extension application.
-EAD card(s) with less than 30 days remaining without renewed status is not eligible.

-- First-Time Homebuyer
+EAD card(s) with less than 30 days remaining without renewed status is not eligible. - Non-Permanent Resident Aliens are not eligible for a cash-out refinance transaction. - First-Time Homebuyer